 - Adjust sweetness to taste.
 Some prefer a more subtle sweetness, while others enjoy a rich, dessert-like latte.

 - Experiment with milk types for different flavor profiles.
-Coconut milk enhances the ube’s earthy flavor.
+Coconut milk enhances the ube’s earthy flavor and is a Filipino way of making ube latte.

 Add-ins and Variations